estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

 1	OTHER	(	2	punct

-2	LOC	Soome	0	root
+2	LOC	Usa	0	root

 3	OTHER	)	2	punct

 has_ner: True